jkimuli/nd064_course_1/README.md

 # nd064_C1
-# Trying to test the pytest github action on push
+# Trying to test the pytest github action which runs on each commit.